389ds/389ds.github.io/docs/389ds/howto/howto-chainonupdate.md

     -   add an internal configuration parameter so that local acis are not used if the associated backend is off line
 -   Directory Manager updates will not chain and will affect the read-only replica. **Do not use Directory Manager** to make changes to read only replicas.'''
 Instead, create an administrative user that exists in the chained area.

+### Further Information

+Here is a followup [document](howto-chain-pwpolicy.html) that explains exactly how to setup the password policy configuration to chain password policy attributes